My December: Legacy

 A 2016 article from Sputnikmusic described My December as "the most logical progression for Kelly's career"; noting the album's genre-hopping between pop, pop punk, alternative rock, hard rock, soul, R&B, and folk without one genre sounding out of place, and further noting that "it would be really interesting to see if she ever makes an album like My December again".
-A 2017 article from AXS commemorating the ten-year anniversary of My December stated that "from My December was an album Clarkson made for herself and taught her more about not only herself but when to stand up for what she believes in.
+A 2017 article from AXS commemorating the ten-year anniversary of My December stated that "My December was an album Clarkson made for herself and taught her more about not only herself but when to stand up for what she believes in.
 "It's my face, it's my time," she said of the record.
 During the feud, other artists jumped to her defense including Daryl Hall of Hall & Oates who also had a conflict with Davis during their run.
 To date, it still remains a favorite of fans."

 Commercial performance

 My December, in its debut, not only was one of the best selling albums of the week, but sold faster than Clarkson's previous album, Breakaway (which peaked at number three on the US Billboard 200 albums chart).
 The album debuted at number two in the United States with sales of approximately 291,000 copies — a mere 6,000 copies less than Clarkson's debut hit Thankful sold in its first week.
 It came behind Hannah Montana 2: Meet Miley Cyrus, which sold about 326,000 copies that week.

 The album also debuted at number two in the United Kingdom, selling 40,509 copies in its first week.
 The album eventually fell to number nine in its second week, and number twenty in its third week.

 My December was certified platinum in the United States by the RIAA on the December 12, 2007.
 The album made it to number 66 on the US albums year-end-chart of 2007, while Clarkson herself was the sixty-third top selling artist of the year in the United States.

 The album debuted and peaked at number four on the Australian ARIA Charts, falling off the Top 20 in five weeks.
 It fell off the charts after eighteen weeks.

-As of September 2017, the album has sold 858,000 copies in the United States.
+As of September 2017, the album had sold 858,000 copies in the United States.